MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/10-Ex2-3-use-self-service-agent.md

     - Disciplinary process or consequences for violating the Code of Conduct
     - Eligibility and expectations for remote or hybrid work arrangements

-4. Observe how the agent’s responses cite or summarize information from the policy files.
-Evaluate the completeness and clarity of the agent’s answers.
+4. Observe how the agent's responses cite or summarize information from the policy files.
+Evaluate the completeness and clarity of the agent's answers.
 Note any policies that Adatum might need to update for better self-service accuracy.

-5. Now ask one or more questions about HR topics that aren’t covered in the knowledge source files.
+5. Now ask one or more questions about HR topics that aren't covered in the knowledge source files.
 For example:

     - **What is the salary range for my role at Adatum, and how are annual merit increases determined?**

     - **How does Adatum's annual performance review process work, and what performance rating scale does the company use?**

-6. Evaluate how the agent responds to questions that aren’t covered in the knowledge source files.
+6. Evaluate how the agent responds to questions that aren't covered in the knowledge source files.